Advising Contact Information

 Advising hours: Schedule either 1) Zoom appointments during mornings or 2) In-Person appointments during afternoons using B-Successful/Starfish: https://binghamton.zoom.us/j/91868269053

 - Fall 2022: Online Zoom Appts Mon-Thur 10:30-11:30 am or In Person Appts @Acad_B G16 Mon-Thur 1:15-4:10 pm or Fri 1:15-2:50 pm (please wear a mask)

 Associate Professor/Director of Environmental Studies

-Binghamton University students can schedule an appointment with an advisor using Starfish in the my.binghamton.edu portal.
+Binghamton University students can schedule your 20-minute appointment with the Envi advisor using B-Successful in the my.binghamton.edu portal.

-Submit the following course petition if you are unable to register yourself for a course.
+Submit the following course petition if you are unable to register yourself for an ENVI course.

 Declaring an interest in Environmental Studies on your admissions application does not mean you have declared your major or minor; all students enter Binghamton as undeclared.
 Please review the information on the Harpur College website Choosing a Major.

 Highlights from these pages include the following: "All freshmen enter Harpur College as undecided students.
 We require you to take time to consider your options, our first years here."